 Physicians’ Network Web Series

-In spring, 2021, our impressive roster of presenters all focused on different aspects of health equity and what we can do to confront these systemic inequities.
+In spring 2021, our presenters all focused on different aspects of health equity and what we can do to confront these systemic inequities.
 For this reason, the theme of the web series is Helping Every Child Thrive: Health Equity in Early Childhood.
 Instead of meeting in person, the physicians below created virtual presentations that can be watched on demand.
-Register below to receive an automated response with the links to each presentation.
+Scroll down to view them and learn about the presenters.

 Andrew F. Beck, MD, MPH